MicrosoftDocs/power-platform/power-platform/admin/switching-list-component-changing-deployment.md

 <a name="BKMK_switchlistcomp"></a>
 ## Switch from list component to server-based authentication
- If your organization is already using the list component with [!INCLUDE[pn_ms_SharePoint_long](../includes/pn-ms-sharepoint-long.md)] for document management with [!INCLUDE[pn_microsoftcrm](../includes/pn-dynamics-crm.md)] apps, you can switch to server-based authentication by following these steps.
+ If your organization is already using the list component with [!INCLUDE[pn_ms_SharePoint_long](../includes/pn-ms-sharepoint-long.md)] for document management with Dynamics 365 apps, you can switch to server-based authentication by following these steps.

 1. Follow the steps to set up server-based [!INCLUDE[pn_SharePoint_short](../includes/pn-sharepoint-short.md)] integration that best fits your deployment type.
 For more information, see the appropriate topic for your [!INCLUDE[pn_SharePoint_short](../includes/pn-sharepoint-short.md)] deployment below.